yuangliu/15618prj/docs/final.md

 Originally $$W_z\delta z_{t} + W_i\delta z_{t} + W_f\delta f_{t} + W_o\delta o_{t}$$ and $$R_z\delta z_{t+1} + R_i\delta i_{t+1} + R_f\delta f_{t+1} + R_o\delta o_{t+1}$$ together requires eight GEMMs to be calculated.
 By aggregating $$\delta_{i,f,z,o}$$ into one matrix $$S$$ with size of $$4\cdot \text{hiddenSize} \times \text{miniBatch}$$, only two GEMMs (i.e. $$W^TS$$ and $$R^TS$$) are needed.

 By using the above two optimizations, the delta propagation part for each iteration contains only one point-wise operation and two GEMMs.
-Pseuduocode for the method follows.
+Pseudo code for the method follows.
 ```c++
 for layer in layers:
   for iteration in iterations: